yangbetty2025/Multilevel_Modeling/README.md

 •	First, a **null model** was specified to see if there is significant clustering or group-level variation in the data that justifies using a multilevel model instead of a standard regression. <br>

-•	Using the statistics from the null model, in can compute the intraclass correlation coefficient (**ICC**).
-If ICC > 0.1, one should consider the use of a multilevel model.
+•	Using the statistics from the null model, one can compute the intraclass correlation coefficient (**ICC**).
+If ICC > 0.1, one should consider using a multilevel model.
 In this study, the ICC = 0.78, which supports the use of multilevel modeling. <br>

 •	Finally, a multilevel model (mixed effects linear model) is specified to investigate the fixed effects and random effects of the predictor variables. <br>

 **Step 5: Interpretations of Results**<br>
 Given the *p*-value from the fixed-effects model results, both **HVI** and the percentage of residents aged *65 and older** are **significant** predictors both in slope and intercept. <br>

-A regression line plot of varying intercepts and slopes for different boroughs serves as a visual illustration that the relationship between poor physical health and HVI (while holding the percentage of older residents constant) is *not fixed*, but rather, cluster dependent. <br>
+A regression line plot with varying intercepts and slopes across different neighborhoods illustrates that the relationship between poor physical health and HVI (while holding the percentage of older residents constant) is *not fixed* but rather cluster-dependent. <br>

 ## Further Uses
 One can use the same model to investigate two other **health outcomes**: the percentage of adults with poor mental health (PoorMentalHealthPercent) and the percentage of adults with high blood pressure (HighBPPercent) residing in the area with a given zip code.<br>